tsmbland/andi_challenge/README.md

 - [Notebook 2](Notebooks/exponent_inference.ipynb) - Inference of anomalous exponent using trained CNNs
 - [Notebook 3](Notebooks/model_classification.ipynb) - Inference of diffusion model using trained CNNs
 - [Notebook 4](Notebooks/segmentation.ipynb) - Segmentation of trajectories using trained CNNs

+Notebooks can be run in the cloud by clicking the 'launch binder' button at the top.

 ## References